 About the Scholarship

-To be considered for a Bonner Scholarship, complete and submit ALL FOUR application components by midnight on Friday, February 28, 2014.
+To be considered for a Bonner Scholarship, complete and submit ALL FOUR application components by 11:59pm on Sunday, March 1, 2015.

 1. Apply for admission to Wofford.

 2. Submit the FAFSA (Free Application for Federal Student Aid) to Wofford's Financial Aid Office.

 3. Have one or more non-related adults familiar with your maturity, service work, obstacles in life or anything else pertinent complete the recommendation form and letter on your behalf.

 You are invited to apply for a Bonner Scholarship at Wofford College.
 This program offers a small group of students substantial scholarship help, additional financial support, and enrichment activities while attending college.
 The purpose of the Bonner Scholars Program is to provide scholarships to students for community service while they are in school.
 The preliminary screening is based on financial need and academic record.
 A secondary screening is based on past service experience.

 The Bonner Scholars Program will offer as many as 15 students an opportunity to be actively involved in community service projects throughout each school year and during the summers in their hometowns or elsewhere.
 Bonner Scholars receive substantial grant and scholarship assistance to meet their financial need in full.
 This makes the dollar value of the awards comparable to some of Wofford's top awards and removes the financial barriers for many students to attend Wofford College.

 Each scholar is selected from the incoming freshmen class and is expected to stay involved in the program throughout their four years of college.